 There are many way to manage each process's pid.
 Here is the way I do it.

-I decided to make minimal modification to $OS161_SRC/kern/thread/thread.c
+I decided to make minimal modification to $OS161_SRC/kern/thread/thread.c,

 in case anything is ruined.
 So I only add two things to the thread module.
 One

-is I add a t_pid
+is I add a t_pid field to struct thread so that getpid system call is

 trivial.
-Another is I add a call of pid_alloc
+Another is I add a call of pid_alloc in thread_alloc to initialize

-.
+new thread's t_pid.
 That's it.
 No more touch on the thread module.

 The process Structure